 You can also use doormats by entrances as a friendly reminder for visitors to wipe their shoes or remove them.

 Using colorful rugs and carpets is an excellent way to show off your style and taste.
 Mix and match different colors and patterns to create a pleasant atmosphere for you and your family.
-They’ll also keep your feet warm in winter — marble can get cold.
+In winter, they’ll also keep your feet warm — marble can get cold.

-Your marble floors will surely become the centerpiece of your house.
+Your marble floors will indeed become the centerpiece of your house.
 The elegant veins and subtle colors can be mesmerizing to look at.

 Whether you have natural or cultured floors, they need careful maintenance.
 Stay away from abrasive cleaners and only use pH-neutral detergents.
 Consider sealing your marble floors to keep stains and spills from settling and causing discoloration.